At the outset, it is important to clarify that neither I nor my Department received the correspondence referred to by the Deputy.

 In response to the specific query now received, I would like to highlight that our agriculture sector is internationally recognised as one of the most carbon efficient systems of food production in the EU and we are also recognised as for the efficiency of production of our temperate grassland systems.

-Calculation of the national inventory on Ireland’s Greenhouse Gas (GHGs) emissions is actually a matter for the Department of Communications, Climate Action and Energy (DCCAE), with the Environmental Protection Agency (EPA) compiling Ireland's national greenhouse gas emission inventory on an annual basis.
+Calculation of the national inventory on Ireland’s Greenhouse Gas (GHGs) emissions is actually a matter for the Department of Communications, Climate Action and Environment (DCCAE), with the Environmental Protection Agency (EPA) compiling Ireland's national greenhouse gas emission inventory on an annual basis.

 Within the National Inventory report, emissions are classified into the ten following sectors; Agriculture, Transport, Energy Industries, Residential, Manufacturing Combustion, Industrial Processes, F Gases, Waste, Commercial Services and Public Services.